Strata Global

 How geosynthetics enhance pavement performance?

-• Soil reinforcement: Geosynthetics like geogrids and geocells are placed within the subgrade, at the subgrade/subbase interface, or within base/subbase layers to provide adding extra strength.
+• Soil reinforcement: Geosynthetics like geogrids and geocells are placed within the subgrade, at the subgrade/subbase interface, or within base/subbase layers to provide extra strength.
 They interlock with soil or aggregate particles and form a composite that is resistant to deformation when under load.

 • Prevention of lateral movement: Geosynthetics also prevent the lateral movement of aggregate or subgrade material, which helps maintain the structural integrity and prevent issues like rutting or bearing capacity failure.
 Confining the soil or aggregate within an area, these geosynthetics maintain subgrade or layer integrity and hence provide a stable foundation to the pavement layers above.